 Indigenous women and girls worldwide still do not enjoy the same legal capacity as men or equality before the law under article 15 of the Convention.
 In many parts of the world, indigenous women lack capacity to conclude contracts and administer property independent of their husband or a male guardian.
 Indigenous women also experience challenges in holding, controlling, and inheriting land, in particular when they are widowed.
-Inheritance laws – both ordinary and indigenous – frequently discriminate against indigenous women.
+Inheritance laws – both ordinary and indigenous – frequently discriminate against indigenous women, with states making no positive legislative reforms in inheritance laws for indigenous women, thereby excluding them from general inheritance rights enjoyed by non-indigenous women and their continued non-inclusion in customary laws.

+.
 Indigenous women with disabilities face pernicious obstacles in the area of legal capacity, which is particularly alarming when they are institutionalized.
 Many nationality laws still discriminate against women, including indigenous women, in relation to the transmission of their nationality to their children when they marry non-indigenous persons, which is contrary to Article 9 of CEDAW.
 Therefore, states must ensure that women and girls can acquire, change, retain or renounce their nationality, transfer it to their children and foreign spouse, and have access to information on these rights.

 Many laws that affect indigenous women and girls are adopted without their effective participation or adequate spaces to voice their views and opinions.
 In addition, high illiteracy rates and legal illiteracy constitute barriers to indigenous women’s enjoyment of their human rights.
 Many supposedly gender-neutral laws fail to recognize the specific needs of indigenous women and girls, and the historical discrimination they have faced to access, control, and inherit land and other human rights.